USS Shenandoah (ZR-1): Memorials

 Several memorials remain near the crash site.
-There is another memorial at Moffett Field, California, and a small private museum in Ava, Ohio.
+There is another memorial at Moffett Field, California, a plaque at the Cathedral of the Air near Lakehurst Naval Air Station, and a small private museum in Ava, Ohio.

 The Noble Local School District—which serves the area where Shenandoah crashed—has named its elementary, junior high, and high school after Shenandoah.
 Their sports teams are named "The Zeps," an abbreviation of "Zeppelin."
 A truck stop located about 15 mi away in Old Washington, Ohio was named Shenandoah Plaza after the airship.
 The truck stop has since closed and has been torn down.

 In popular culture

 The crash of the Shenandoah was popularized by the songs The Hand of Fate, written in 1925 by Eugene Spencer and Don Drew, and The Wreck of the Shenandoah which was written by Vernon Dalhart and Carson Robison.
-The latter song was also issued as a record with Vernon Dalhart performing it.Massey, Guy, and Carson Robison.
-Wreck of the Shenandoah.
-[U.S.]: Pathé Actuelle, 1925.
+The latter song was also issued as a record with Vernon Dalhart performing it.
+Also, the Shenandoah disaster is referenced in a line of dialogue from the 1930 film Madam Satan, the plot of which also concerns a zeppelin crash.